 - And etc. is used by many students but should be left out as it implies that the writer can’t think of anything else to add!

 I hope that these tips have helped you to discover you know what words to avoid, the way to structure an assignment and how to check your essay after you’ve finished.
 The most important thing is to actually get started on your work, as leaving it to the last minute will only result in an essay that you could have written much more clearly if you’d had more time.
-Let me know your tips for writing papers and studying subjects by leaving me a comment below and best of luck with your college assignments this year – I’m sure you’ll end up with some fantastic results in 2017!
+Let me know your tips for writing papers and studying subjects by leaving me a comment below and best of luck with your college assignments this year – I’m sure you’ll end up with some fantastic results!